KStockton/Movie-Tracker/README.md

 ```bash
 git clone [https://github.com/KStockton/Movie-Tracker] [what you want to name the repo]
 ```
+You will also need to run the back end server, found at: clone the backend repo https://github.com/turingschool-examples/movie-tracker follow instructions in the repo start backend first(local 3000) before starting frontend ui(local 3001)

 Once you have cloned the repo, install the library dependencies.
 Run: